-This statement sets the PYSPARK_PYTHON environment variable to python_executable if it is set to python.
-This is necessary because the pyspark script sets PYSPARK_PYTHON to python if it is not already set to something else.
-If the user has set PYSPARK_PYTHON to something else, both pyspark and this example preserve their setting.
+This statement sets the PYSPARK\PYTHON environment variable to cpath to python executable if it is set to python.
+This is necessary because the pyspark script sets PYSPARK\PYTHON to python if it is not already set to something else.
+If the user has set PYSPARK\PYTHON to something else, both pyspark and this example preserve their setting.